 In June of 2008, the European Trade Union Confederation (ETUC) adopted its first resolution on nanotechnology and nanomaterials: that the precautionary principle must apply.
 The resolution states: 'nanometre forms of chemicals should not be allowed on the market unless sufficient data are supplied to show no harmful effect for human health and the environment.'
 It adds that risk reduction measures must be used and employers must involve workers and their representatives in the assessment and reduction of nanomaterial-related risks.
 Other measures called for by ETUC include training and health surveillance for workers exposed to nanomaterials, at least 15 per cent of public research budgets on nanotech to be dedicated to health and environmental aspects and for workplace health and safety to be included in all research programmes.
 Statement and Resolution.

 The ACTU Occupational Health and Safety, Rehabilitation and Compensation Policy (2012) now has a specific section on Nanotechnology.
-Download the Policy here.
+Download the ACTU Occupational Health and Safety, Rehabilitation and Compensation Policy (2012) Policy.

 The Federal Government established a National Nanotechnology Strategy Taskforce under the auspices of the then Department of Industry, Tourism and Resources (DITR).
 The taskforce did work in the following areas: